shybovycha/shybovycha.github.io/_posts/2017-03-13-entanglement.md

 Now, there's a tricky thing regarding this coordinate system: how should we know, where to render the actual tile image on a screen?
 E. g. how can we convert coordinates in this system back to Cartesian?

-After short math on a piece of paper, I've implemented a function, which does that:
+After doing some math on a piece of paper, I came up with this function:

 {% highlight swift %}
 func uv2xy(_ uv: (Int, Int)) -> (Int, Int) {